The NeuroMeditations on this page were not professionally recorded.

 This uses water imagery

-When Chronic Stress Results in Depression
+When Chronic Stress Results in Depression and Collapse into the HYPO-Arousal State

-Go to these pages for more info and meditations for these four:
+Go to these pages for more info and Neuro-Tools for these:

 Safety, Nature, Connection and Know Thyself